-As an added precaution, owners of vehicles equipped with traditional keys may want to program the remote start system as a MyKey, if the MyKey driver uses the remote start fob.
+As an added precaution, owners may want to program the remote start system as a MyKey, if the MyKey driver uses the remote start fob.
 That way, when the MyKey driver starts the vehicle with the remote start system, the MyKey restrictions will be remain active.